yacchin1205/jupyter-nb-container/README.md

 # jupyter-nb-container

-Dockerfile for building the container installed Jupyter Notebook.
+Dockerfile for building the container with Jupyter Notebook.

 # How to install